2011-up Jeep Wrangler and Wrangler Unlimited

 For 2011, Jeep rolled out some improvements to the Wranglers, revamping the interior and improving the surfaces and switchgear.
-They also spent time working on the sound insulation, so this Jeep's interior is a much nicer home for an aftermarket audio system.
+They also spent time working on the sound insulation, so this Jeep is a great place to install an aftermarket audio system.

 The standard Wrangler system was a 6-speaker AM/FM/CD/MP3 receiver that included an aux input.
 The optional Infinity (2011-12) and Alpine (2013 - up) speaker packages, available with both the standard and optional nav receivers, included a subwoofer in the cargo area.
 Nifty features like Bluetooth hands-free calling, Sirius satellite radio, and USB connectivity were also available.

 If you replace the stock receiver, you'll lose the factory nav, satellite radio, and/or aux input.
 All of those things can be replaced – and improved upon – with an aftermarket stereo.
 The 2-door and 4-door models are the same in terms of receivers and speakers.
 There are some different subwoofer packages available, so enter your vehicle information in our Outfit My Car page to see what's available.